 “Brussels Airport has been a customer of BLIP Systems since 2010.
 At BLIP Systems, we value the long-term cooperation with Brussels Airport and their professional approach in using data to ensure efficient operations and passenger satisfaction—while increasing passenger numbers.
 The implementation of BlipTrack sensors covering the new Connector building will ensure that passengers experience a quick and easy passage through the first stage of the journey, while significantly increasing the opportunity for a positive experience throughout the airport.
 We look forward to be a part of Brussels Airport ongoing plan in becoming one of Europe's most progressive and service-minded airports,” says Peter Knudsen, CEO at BLIP Systems.

 The solution works by placing BlipTrack sensors on pre-set paths, such as in the security screening process.
 The sensors collect the unique Media Access Control (MAC) addresses of phones and other wireless devices actively searching for a WiFi or Bluetooth connection.
 As a person passes a sensor, the MAC address, when enabled, is matched between sensors to provide origin and destination data as well as travel time.
-The solution protects individual´s privacy by having the individual sensors convert the detected mobile devices, which contain no personal information, into anonymized and encrypted hashes.
+The solution protects individual´s privacy by having the individual sensors convert the detected mobile devices, which contain no personal information, into anonymised and encrypted hashes.

-Head of Passenger and Customer Services at Brussels Airport
+Director Passenger Experience at Brussels Airport